Room finishing

 Next, select the floor type from the drop-down list containing all floor types of the current project.

-Height Offset from Level allows you to offset the floor relative to the level.
+Height Offset from LevelOffset from Room bottom allows shifting the floor relative to the level or the bottom of the room depending on the selected settings.
 The value can be either positive or negative.

 The button layers plus allows setting in the field the thickness value of the selected floor type with "+" sign.

 The Bottom of walls option allows you to extend the selected floor under finish walls when creating walls and floors at the same time.
 When using a multilayer floor, the checkbox can be enabled for only one layer—however, all layers located below the selected one will also be extended under the finish walls.
-When this option is enabled, the value of the From bottom, mm parameter for finish walls is automatically set equal to the floor Height Offset from Level; this value cannot be edited.
+When this option is enabled, the value of the Bottom, mm parameter for finish walls is automatically set equal to the Height Offset from LevelOffset from Room bottom; this value cannot be edited.

 With the Add button you can create a multilayer floor pie by adding multiple floor types: